2340 durant avenue, berkeley ca 94704 - 510.621.EBSB(3272) - firstname.lastname@example.org

 Fall 2010 arrived, and we were able to hang our little EBSB sign at 1798 Scenic in Berkeley, a sign that welcomed four faculty and eighteen boys to a first day of school, and to the first day of East Bay School for Boys educating our engaged, thoughtful and courageous men of tomorrow.
 It took community engagement, thoughtfulness and courage to open these doors.

-Today, in the summer of 2013, we have 13 full-time passionate faculty; 86 wonderful 6th, 7th and 8th grade boys; and an innovative program rich with opportunities for all kinds of boys to become all kinds of great men.
+In 2014/2015 we have 15 full-time passionate faculty; 92 wonderful 6th, 7th and 8th grade boys; and an innovative program, rich with opportunities for all kinds of boys to become all kinds of great men.